 Your true identity is distinction-inclusive, non-finite.
 You are, and have the right to be treated as, a divine spark from heaven.
 You have no business occluding that brightness with some attachment game that prevents you seeing your true nature.

 Imagine a competent normal person by day, who enters a Narnian wonderworld of out-of-control nightmare every evening when lying down to sleep, where you can't even scream out in your pain, you can't escape your miserable trap, all you can do is hang in there like a suffering dog through the long night until enough rest has been collected that you can awaken again, shake off the immobility and stupidity, and find the normal daytime powers of perception and logic once again at your service, so that unreasonable fears can be banished and fantastical disasters detected as false.
 Seems like a temporary problem, wouldn't you think?
 Yet every night once again I lay myself down to sleep, I enter that world again.
+It's called "hypnic headaches".
 No wonder I don't like to go to bed.

-Blogs are repulsive, to me, being, imagine it, a Time! sequence of what may randomly occur to click-bait writers as clickable at the time.
+Blogs are repulsive, to me, being, imagine it, a time sequence (Time!) of what may randomly occur to click-bait writers as clickable at the time.
 Historians may be interested in blogs as historical data, and current readers may indeed click the bait, but it is increasingly and painfully evident that clicking some bait brings no improvement in your understanding, yourself, or the world.
 Really, the internet, which is to say, all this technological support for learning and intellectual growth, was suddenly made available to the entire world beyond the university library customer and now what we get is cat videos and intellectual mush.
 Really?

 Even so, here I begin my own blog.
 A log of data points, of small or hopefully at least concise thoughts or observations, tidbits which have no home, yet.
 A reader interested in what's going on Here, Now, with Me can peek here for the fun of it.
 Have fun!